Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Robust Subspace Tracking

 \subsection{Grassmannian Adaptive Stochastic Gradient with $l_{2,1}$-norm (GASG21)}

 In the presence of column outliers corruption, He and Zhang \cite{2803} formulated the Grassmannian Adaptive Stochastic Gradient for $l_{2,1}$-norm minimization (GASG21).
-Moreover, the classical matrix $l_{2,1}$-norm minimization problem is formulated in its stochastic programming coun- terpart.
+Moreover, the classical matrix $l_{2,1}$-norm minimization problem is formulated in its stochastic programming counterpart.

 The $l_{2,1}$-norm minimization is well suitable for column outliers corruption.
 For inliers which can be well represented by the subspace, the residues are small.
 For outliers which can not be fitted into the subspace, the residues are large.
-Then Equation \ref{EquationGASG21} means that HHe and Zhang \cite{2803} are optimizing $U$ which can best fit inliers to reduce the sum of $l_2$ fit residues.
+Then Equation \ref{EquationGASG21} means that He and Zhang \cite{2803} are optimizing $U$ which can best fit inliers to reduce the sum of $l_2$ fit residues.
 To solve GAS21, He and Zhang \cite{2803} solved the $l_{2,1}$- norm minimization by stochastic gradient descent (SGD).
 Experimental results \cite{2803} show that GAS21 outperfoms slightly OP \cite{56} with less time computation.